jeromedalbert/real-world-react-apps/README.md

+**NOTE: This project is unmaintained.
+I am leaving it as an archive.**

 # Real world React apps

 > Real world React apps and their open source codebases for developers to learn from